sourcegraph/sourcegraph-public-snapshot/doc/local-dev-env/alternative-set-up-for-databases.md

 # Alternative set up for databases

-The sourcegraph codebase requires a few databases to be installed in order to run locally.
+Sourcegraph requires databases to be accessible to run locally.
 We recommend and support a default approach that is suited for everyone, regardless of their familiarity with the topic.

-It's totally possible to use alternative ways to install databases if you need to: `sg` checks will still perform correctly, but you're on your own for the installation process: see the [alternative instructions section](#alternative-instructions).
+But it's still possible to use alternative ways to install databases if you want to and know what you're doing: `sg checks` will still perform correctly, but you're on your own for the installation process: see the [alternative instructions section](#alternative-instructions).

-## MacOs
+## macOS

 ### Using packaged applications